 UPDATE: As of 2016, the Gold's Gym models have come down in price once again, making them a bit more appealing.
 Currently only the 420, 620 and 720 are available in the $400-$800 price range:

 Once you’ve raised the price by three hundred dollars, however, you’re running into competition from other companies that offer more stability and better warranties on their treadmill lines in the same price range.

-If you like the cache of a brand name like Gold’s Gym, the treadmills are okay but not spectacular.
+If you like the cache of a brand name, the treadmills are okay but not spectacular.
 But with so little in the way of choices, it’s difficult to say what the future holds for Gold’s Gym treadmills.
 The next few years will tell.

 Gold’s Gym Trainer 480 - A budget treadmill good for a small apartment, suitable only for the lightest of walkers.

 Gold’s Gym Trainer 550 - Nice cushioning, quiet operation, strong value for a low price.
 We are impressed by all the positive comments left by owners in reviews.